amulifts/css-tutorial/README.md

 }
 ```

-In this example, the .container class sets the container to use Flexbox as its layout mode.
-The flex-direction property sets the direction of elements to be in a row.
-The align-items property aligns all child elements to the center of the container.
-The justify-content property distributes space between the child elements evenly.
+In this example, the `.container` class sets the container to use Flexbox as its layout mode.
+The **flex-direction** property sets the direction of elements to be in a row.
+The **align-items** property aligns all child elements to the center of the container.
+The **justify-content** property distributes space between the child elements evenly.

-The .item class sets the flex property to 1, which means that each item will take up an equal amount of space within the container.
+The `.item` class sets the **flex** property to 1, which means that each item will take up an equal amount of space within the container.

 With these basic Flexbox properties, you can create a range of layouts with ease.
 However, there are many other properties you can use to control the behavior of Flexbox elements, and you can find more information in the official `Flexbox documentation`.
-Some of the more commonly used properties with only titles are:
+Some of the more commonly used properties are listed below:

 - **flex-direction** - Sets the direction of elements to be in a row or column.
 - **align-items** - Aligns all child elements to the start, end, center, or stretch of the container.